KL-7/serialized_attributes/README.md

     create_table :documents do |t|
       t.string :type
-      t.text :serialized_attributes     # <---  here all your dynamic fields will be saved
+      t.text :serialized_attributes_data     # <---  here all your dynamic fields will be saved
       t.integer :reference_id                # <---  you can also define any sql columns for your indexes t.timestamps
     end